- Home>

 Understanding Risk Perception

-Before you undergo a term insurance medical test, it is highly likely that you are asked by the insurance provider to declare any pre-existing health issues and your family’s medical history, while filling out the application form.
+- Before undergoing a term plan medical test, it is essential to declare any pre-existing health conditions and your family's medical history.

 Factors Affected by Term Insurance Medical Test